Jonas Olsson (footballer, born 1983): Television work

 When Swedish cable network Viasat acquired the broadcasting rights for the 2010–11 Premier League season, the network hired several new television presenters and journalists.
 Olsson has signed up with Viasat and will appear via satellite link and telephone to provide a players perspective on the matches and the Premier League.
 He added that this will give him a chance to promote West Bromwich Albion in Sweden.
 On 15 April 2012, he appeared as a guest pundit on BBC's Match of the Day 2.

 Personal life

 When not playing football, Olsson enjoys playing the guitar.
-He lists Bob Dylan, Nirvana, The Rolling Stones, Oasis, Babyshambles, The Chardogs and The Who as some of his favourite artists.
+He lists Bob Dylan, Nirvana, The Rolling Stones, Oasis, Babyshambles, Mando Diao, The Chardogs and The Who as some of his favourite artists.

 Olsson has stated that once he is done with his professional football career, he wants to qualify as a lawyer and work within the sphere of human rights.
 He has already taken introduction classes on the subject in Sweden.